KANSL1

 What is KANSL1-related syndrome?

-KANSL1-related syndrome happens when there are changes to the KANSL1 gene.
+KANSL1-related syndrome happens when there are changes in the KANSL1 gene.
 These changes can keep the gene from working as it should.

 Some people have a change that affects only the KANSL1 gene.
 Other people are missing a larger piece of DNA that includes the KANSL1 gene.